thpark/indiegogo-to-ifttt/README.md

 ## How to Set Up
 Before you start, you will need Python on your computer (Python 2.7 or above), but you may not need to download it.
+If it's missing, you can [download Python here](https://www.python.org/downloads/release/python-2710/).
+If your Python version is 2.7.9 or higher, pip must be installed on your computer already.
+If it's not, you can follow [the instruction here](http://pip.readthedocs.org/en/stable/installing/) to install it yourself.

+Once you have Python and pip ready, go ahead and clone this repository or [download the archive](https://github.com/thpark/indiegogo-to-ifttt/archive/master.zip) and unzip it.

-To configure, type in
+To configure, open a terminal window (or a command prompt on Windows) on the directory, and type in

     pip install -r requirements.txt
     python igg.py

+If you don't know how to use a terminal, you can just double-click on one of the helper scripts (start.command for Mac, start.sh for others) to start it.

-It will ask you to enter whatever is needed (e.g. API token, ID/PW, etc.) to monitor your campaign.
-I included some instructions below.
+Once it's running, it will ask you to enter whatever is needed (e.g. API token, ID/PW, etc.) to monitor your campaign.
+I included some instructions on where and how to get them below.

 ### Indiegogo API Token
 This is essential to make any request to the Indiegogo servers.
 You can get yours at [Indiegogo Developer Portal](http://developer.indiegogo.com/).
 I'm not sure if I can share mine, which is included in the script, so use it at your own risk.